migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/performance.md

 - Code splitting implemented (lazy loading for routes and modules)
 - Tree shaking applied to remove unused code
 - Lazy loading for non-critical modules
-- Bundle analysis performed with tools like webpack-bundle-analyzer
+- Bundle analysis is performed with tools like webpack-bundle-analyzer
 - Dependencies reviewed for size (prefer smaller alternatives)
 - Production build optimized with minification and compression